Charles Goodsell

-Charles True Goodsell (born July 23, 1932) is Professor Emeritus at Virginia Tech's Center for Public Administration and Policy.
-He is perhaps best known for his volume The Case for Bureaucracy, now in its 4th edition.
+Charles True Goodsell (July 23, 1932 – November 24, 2024) was an American academic and writer who was Professor Emeritus at Virginia Tech's Center for Public Administration and Policy.
+He was perhaps best known for his volume The Case for Bureaucracy, now in its 4th edition.

-Goodsell is a co-author of the Blacksburg Manifesto, written with Gary Wamsley, Robert Bacher, Philip Kronenberg, John Rohr, Camilla Stivers, Orion White, and James Wolf – all of whom were at Virginia Tech during the 1980s.
+Goodsell was a co-author of the Blacksburg Manifesto, written with Gary Wamsley, Robert Bacher, Philip Kronenberg, John Rohr, Camilla Stivers, Orion White, and James Wolf – all of whom were at Virginia Tech during the 1980s.
 In 1994, Goodsell was elected as a fellow of the National Academy of Public Administration.

 Early life and education

 Charles T. Goodsell was born in Kalamazoo, Michigan on July 23, 1932.
-He is the son of former Kalamazoo College President Charles Goodsell and Francess Comee Goodsell.
+He is the son of former Kalamazoo College President Charles Goodsell and Frances Comee Goodsell.
 Goodsell earned his BA degree at Kalamazoo College in 1954.
 Goodsell graduated magna cum laude and was awarded the William G. Howard Memorial Prize in political science and the Oakley Prize for highest grade recorded for a college course.
 After graduating, Goodsell enlisted in the United States Army and served from 1954 to 1956.
 Goodsell then obtained his PhD at Harvard University where he was a student of V. O. Key, Jr.